 Nursing Home Guide

-This Article Provides Information on how to choose a nursing home, your rights as a nursing home resident and Medicare/Medicaid coverage.
-This information was provided by Medicare.gov.
+This article provides information on how to choose a nursing home; your rights as a nursing home resident; and Medicare/Medicaid coverage.
+This information is from medicare.gov.

 The majority of nursing homes are staffed by compassionate and caring individuals who provide excellent service to the residents.
 By knowing what to look for, residents and their families can find the best nursing home possible.